chaseholt/chaseholt/README.md

 ### Hi everyone! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-- 👩‍💻 I'm Chase, a full stack software engineer
+- 🧑‍💻 I'm Chase, a full stack software engineer
-- 🤖 I am a Fullstack Academy graduate and currently pursuing a degree ibn computer science from the University of Utah 🖼️
+- 🤖 I am a Fullstack Academy graduate and currently pursuing a degree in computer science from the University of Utah 🖼️
-- 🔭 I’m currently working on a personal project and learning Data Structures & Algorithms.
+- 🔭 I’m currently working on a few personal projects and becoming more comfortable with Data Structures & Algorithms.
-- When I'm not coding, I'm skiing, shopping, or studying for school.
+- When I'm not coding, I'm skiing, boating, or studying for school.

 - 💬 If you want to say hi, [shoot me a message](mailto:chaseholt@orc3.com).